Washington State Patrol plans crackdown on left-lane camping

 To spread the message further, the Patrol has published promotional videos over years regarding the law, the most recent of which the agency released Monday.

-“We’re looking for these everyday, but this is an emphasis,” Johnson said.
+“We’re looking for these every day, but this is an emphasis,” Johnson said.
 “It’s a public frustration in a sense, so we are trying to push it (the law) out there again to bring it to people’s mind.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.